teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## 2. The Player Chooses the Action Rating

 The player chooses which **action rating** to roll, following from what their character is doing on-screen.
-If you want to roll your **Skirmish** action, then get in a fight.
-If you want to roll your **Command** action, then order someone around.
+If you want to roll your **Combat** action, then get in a fight.
+If you want to roll your **Lead** action, then order someone around.
 You can't roll a given action rating unless your character is presently performing that action in the fiction.

 ## 3. The GM Sets the Position